NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

   ### If It Walks Like a Duck…

   Previously, you implemented the blink functionality for the Sad smiley without utilizing the class `Blinkable`.
-Assuming you did not use `Blinkable` (even if you actually did), consider how the Sad smiley could blink in a similar manner to the Happy smiley without this specific class.
+Assuming you did not use `Blinkable` (even if you actually did), consider how the Sad smiley could blink similarly to the Happy smiley without this specific class.

   1. **Class Type Analysis:** What kind of class is `Blinkable`?
 Inspect its superclass for clues about its classification.